The Column Element

 =A1.draw@p(450,200)

 You can also make a stacked line chart by plotting line elements, whose properties are similar to those of the column element.
 This plotting algorithm plots both a column chart and a polyline chart.
 Different from preceding examples, when setting data properties for the column element and line element, it sets Data1 as A2.(NAME+","+EVENT), making NAME the category values on the enumeration axis and EVENT the series values.
-The Stacking type property is set in both A6 plotting the column element and A7 plotting the line element, changing the default Not stack to Stacked, as shown below:
+The Stack type property is set in both A6 plotting the column element and A7 plotting the line element, changing the default Not stack to Stacked, as shown below:

 With this setting, the plotting result is as follows: